a-f-G-U-C/Meshtastic-ZPS/README.md

 This is experimental draft work.
 It may not break your device, but **it will try**.
 Use at own risk.

 ## ZPS protocol outline
-A mesh network device (the client) scans the network environment and generates a compact packet from the strongest signals.
+A standalone mesh network device (the client) scans the network environment and generates a compact packet from the strongest signals.
 It then attaches a timestamp (which may be wildly incorrect!) and broadcasts it to the network on the ZPS port.

 Upon receiving the packet, another mesh node that has the necessary capability (by querying a local positioning service like FIND3), resolves the network scan to a lat/lon position and returns the solution as a direct message to the sender’s ZPS port.